 Before MCP, your AI conversation was words in, words out.
 You’d ask Claude something, get an answer, then tab over to Google and do the thing yourself.
 Open your database client, copy some data, paste it back into the chat – the kind of tedious shuttle run between apps that makes you wonder why you bothered asking the AI in the first place.

-What changed?
+So what changed?
 Claude queries my database now, generates charts from the results, pulls files off my hard drive, pushes commits to GitHub when I ask it to.
 Last Tuesday I watched it spot a ranking drop across three pages in my search console data and suggest content fixes – hadn’t opened a browser tab the entire time, which felt odd at first and then felt like the future.

 What Is MCP, Really?